Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Linear Recurrent Neural Networks

-In summary, we have $W^t \cdot x_0 \approx \hat{V} \cdot \hat{D}\,^t \cdot \hat{x}$ for large $t$.
-Every RNN with many neurons can thus be approximated by a simple network with at most two neurons, defined by the matrix $\hat{D}$ and start vector $\hat{x}$.
-The output values can be computed for all original dimensions by multiplication with the matrix $\hat{V}$.
-They lie on an ellipse in general.
-Nonetheless, in the beginning, i.e., for small $t$, the dynamics of the system is not that regular (cf. Fig.~\ref{ell}).
+for large $t$.
+Every LRNN with many neurons can thus be approximated by a simple network with at most two neurons.
+The output values lie on an ellipse in general, thus in only two dimensions.
+Nonetheless, in the beginning, i.e., for small $t$, the dynamics of the system is not that regular (cf. \cref{ell}).
+But although \cref{infty} states only the asymptotic behavior of random LRNNs with unit spectral radius, interestingly the network dynamics converges relatively fast to the final ellipse trajectory: The (Euclidean) distance between the actual value $f(t)$ (according to \cref{form}) and its approximation by the final ellipse trajectory (\cref{twodim}) is almost zero already after a few hundred steps (cf. \cref{asymptot}).
+Of course this depends on the eigenvalue distribution of the transition matrix \citep{TV10}.
+So the long-term behavior may be different for transition matrices other than pure random reservoirs.

-The long-term behavior of PrNNs is related to that of ESNs.
+The long-term behavior of LRNNs is related to that of ESNs.
 For the latter, usually the activation function is $\tanh$ and the spectral radius is smaller than $1$.
-Then reservoirs with zero input collapse because of $|\!\tanh(z)| \le z$ for all $z \in \mathbb{R}$ but the convergence may be rather slow.
-This leads to the so-called \emph{echo state property} \citep{MJ13}: Any random initial state of a reservoir is forgotten, such that after a washout period the current network state is a function of the driving input.
-In contrast to ESNs, PrNNs have linear activation and usually a spectral radius of exactly $1$ is taken.
-But as we have just shown, there is a similar effect in the long run: The network activity reduces to at most two dimensions which are independent from the initial state of the network.
+Then reservoirs collapse because of $|\!\tanh(z)| \le |z|$ for all $z \in \mathbb{R}$, but the convergence may be rather slow.
+Nonetheless it guarantees contractivity and hence for any fixed input (not just the origin) the system converges to a unique fixed point.
+This leads to the so-called \emph{echo state property} \citep{MJ13}: Any random initial state of a reservoir is forgotten such that, after a washout period, the current network state is a function of the driving input.
+In contrast to ESNs, LRNNs have linear activation and a spectral radius of exactly~$1$ (cf. \cref{thedef}).
+But as we have just shown, there is a similar effect in the long run: The network activity reduces to at most two dimensions -- independent of the initial state of the network.